 Possibly other Polish breweries marketed an ale in this period, however brewed.
 Given porter itself was a declining category, it seems unlikely there were many such beers.

-It has not been absent from my mind that Polish legislation from the late 1800s through to 1939 may have impacted use of these terms.
+Polish legislation from the late 1800s through to 1939 may have impacted use of these terms.
 Maybe “March” meant simply, exceeds 4.5% alcohol, a common strength on interwar beer labels.
-(The other was 2.5%).
+(The other was 2.5%, generally by weight).

 The Modern “Polish Ale”